 When stopping for a meal or camping, keep more distance from houses than when you're just passing by.

-Be mindful of Solution Be mindful of protected nature
+Be mindful of protected nature

 In national parks, nature reserves, or other protected areas, there may be specific rules and regulations to follow.
 For example, certain activities like, camping, building campfires, or picking flowers might be prohibited.